semperos/ari/vendor-goal/README.md

 # Vendor Goal Code

-Goal code that is loaded by default into the ari runtime is located here as files, embedded into the ari Go program using `//go:embed` directives.
+Goal code that is loaded by default into the Ari runtime is located here as files, embedded into the Ari Go program using `//go:embed` directives.

-## [goal] repo ()
+## [goal] repo

 Last fetched at commit `a7797629ad427b77f3608f1c3a0c725e5cb692d3`: